 One day, it felt like everything that could go wrong on a simple outing with my two boys with special needs, did go wrong.
 We experienced not one, not two, but three epic meltdowns.
 My older son was teased and called a baby by some peers because of his limited speech.
 My younger son pushed a toddler and his mother angrily told me how agressive my son was and how I should be able to control him.
-On and on it went, and I left the flop of an outing, buckled my boys in the car and cried.
+On and on it went, and I left the flop of an outing, buckled my boys in the car and cried all the way home.

 When we got home, I banished them to the couch and told them to watch TV while Mommy spent some time alone.
 I sat at my computer, mindlessly scrolling through Facebook, feeling like an epic failure of a mom.
 Wondering what I could have done differently.
 Wondering what I should have said to that mother accusing my son of being aggressive and to those kids teasing my son.
 Wondering if my older son may actually be more aware of the teasing than I realized and maybe I should say something to encourage him.
 Wondering if I could ever take my kids someplace fun again and it would actually be fun.
-Wondering if I should be doing more speech therapy and occupational therapy, and if I should pull them out of school and homeschool them, and all the other bajillion things there were to wonder about when it came to my children and my parenting abilities.
+Wondering if I should have seen the signs earlier, gotten them help earlier.
+Wondering if we should be doing more speech therapy and occupational therapy, and if I should pull them out of school and homeschool them, and all the other bajillion things there were to wonder about when it came to my children and my parenting abilities.
 I was spiraling, and before I knew it, I had convinced myself I was the worst mother in the world.

 It's easy to do.
 To feel like we're failing.
 To feel like we're not good enough or doing enough.
 To see all of our flaws and think so negatively about ourselves we can't see anything good.
 But we're looking through our own eyes, and not the ones that matter.
 The ones that love us unconditionally.
 My children think I'm a gold star mommy.
 Their warm snuggles and grins tell me so.
 And God Himself tells me that He delights in me and rejoices over me with singing (Zephaniah 3: 16).